White-blue-white flag

-The white-blue-white flag (бело-сине-белый флаг) is a symbol of opposition to the 2022 Russian invasion of Ukraine that has been used by Russian anti-war protesters.
-It has also been used as a symbol of opposition to the current government of Vladimir Putin, by several personal internet accounts.
+The white-blue-white flag (бело-сине-белый флаг) is a symbol of opposition to the Russian invasion of Ukraine that has been used by Russian anti-war protesters.
+It has also been used as a symbol of opposition to the current government of Vladimir Putin by several personal Internet accounts, and the Freedom of Russia Legion.

 Creation and symbolism

-Several people created the idea of the white-blue-white flag shortly after the 2022 Russian invasion of Ukraine started on 24 February 2022.
+Several people created the idea of the white-blue-white flag shortly after the Russian invasion of Ukraine started on 24 February 2022.
 Kai Katonina, a Berlin-based user experience designer, and a Russia-based art manager with the pseudonym "Fish Sounds" (Звуки Рыб, Zvuki Ryb), also known as "AssezJeune", are each credited with having created the flag.
 It was first used on social media on 28 February 2022, and has been flown by Russian expatriates at various anti-war protests.

 One of the stated reasons for replacing the red stripe of the flag of Russia by a white one is to remove the association with "blood and violence".
-AssezJeune, one of the creators of the flag, stated: "The red on the modern Russian flag is associated not just with blood, but with its military power and authoritarian strength.
+AssezJeune, one of the flag's creators, stated: "The red on the modern Russian flag is associated not just with blood, but with its military power and authoritarian strength.
 So, this is not just the removal of blood, but, most importantly, the removal of the cult of militarism and violence.
 WBR is a historical authoritarian flag introduced by Tsarist Russia.
 It's also associated with militarism, with Russian imperial cores."

-Despite the reasoning behind replacing the red stripe by a white one, not all anti-war activists and opposition parties have used the flag.
-Several opposition activists (such as Maria Motuznaya) have criticized AssezJeune's reasons for removing the red stripe.
+The flag is not used by all anti-war activists and opposition parties, and several opposition activists (such as Maria Motuznaya) have criticized AssezJeune's reasons for removing the red stripe.